Bela B: Depp Jones

 After Die Ärzte split up, he soon formed a new band, S.U.M.P, with friend Rodrigo González and the band released an EP entitled Get Wise, Get Ugly, Get S.U.M.P. featuring cover versions of popular songs.
 The band was later renamed Depp Jones, named after a character in the German version of the comic book series Lucky Luke.
 Their 1990 debut LP, Return to Caramba!, failed to capitalise on the popularity of Die Ärzte, and its follow-ups Welcome to Hell and At 2012 A.D. did even worse.
 Farin Urlaub's new band, King Køng, also struggled, and in 1993 he and Bela B agreed to reform Die Ärzte, with former Depp Jones guitarist Rodrigo González joining them on bass.

 Solo

 In 2006, Bela released his first solo album Bingo, which was produced by Wayne Jackson and Olsen Involtini.
-The record combined many different music styles such as country, rockabilly, beat music and traditional rock elements.
+The record combined many different music styles such as country, rockabilly, beat music and traditional rock elements, he also, unlike on his songs with Die Ärzte, plays guitar.
 Bela's love for horror can be heard in many of the songs on the album.
 He worked with country legend Lee Hazlewood and in return guested on his album Cake or Death.
 Charlotte Roche and Bela's close friend, singer Lula, also feature on Bingo.
 Bela's record reached number two at the German Top 100 and number five in Austria.
 Following the album release, Bela toured with his band Bela B. y Los Helmstedt, including appearances at several German festivals including Rock im Park, Rock am Ring, MTV Campus Invasion, and Gurtenfestival.
 A follow-up record, Code B was released on 2 October 2009.